This example shows how to configure an application server and a central print server for printing with Connection Service in Windows.

 The application servers send their print jobs to printers installed on a central print server.
-To print to these shares in a pure Windows environment, the terminal servers (or desktops) only need to establish a connection to these shares.
+To print to these shares in a pure Windows environment, the remote desktops only need to establish a connection to these shares.
 In contrast, for all constellations using non-Windows servers, you use the LPR / LPD print protocol.

 AutoConnect can automate the process whereby of printers are created when a session is open on a Windows machine.
 In doing so, AutoConnect automatically creates printer connections to the printers on the central print server for the duration of the session.

 To achieve this, AutoConnect must be installed on each participating machine, such as terminal servers, for example.
 Use ThinPrint Engine for the installation of AutoConnect on Remote Desktops.
 This extension is an option in the Engine installation wizard.